 During the 2018-19 school year, the district earned an Accountability Rating of "B." This rating is earned based on performance in three components: 1) Student Achievement, 2) School Progress, and 3) Closing the Gaps.
-Due to an interruption in instruction and the subsequent cancellation of STAAR testing in the 2019-20 school year, the district's Accountability Rating remains unchanged for the 2020-21 school year.

 SEE DATA CHART ADDENDUM FOR: District Accountability Results